ericstiles/spangtifular/README.md

 * Add a simple test case to build out that flow
 * Add better happy path flow.
 It the token is expired try to get a new one or ask to log in again.
 * UI updates on search results to have results better organized.

+# To Use

+* Add client key and callback url to spotify.services.ts
+* npm install
+* ng serve
+* open localhost:4200